Murgator/gmod-donation-addon-tip4serv/README.md

 Tip4serv adds a layer of security using HMAC authentication to communicate.
 It is a strong authentication method that is used by banks [HMAC WIKI](https://en.wikipedia.org/wiki/HMAC)

-## Price

-We take a 5% commission and that’s it !
-You have access to all features with no subscription required.

-## Features
+## Features for starter plan (only 5% fee)

-* Unlimited game servers & commands
+- Unlimited game servers & commands
-* Create subscriptions plan
+- Create subscriptions plan
-* Commands status tracking
+- Commands status tracking
-* Stock management
+- Stock management
-* Deliver roles & messages on Discord
+- Deliver roles & messages on Discord
-* Easily offer a product to a friend
-* Create discount coupon
+- Create discount coupon
-* Add managers for your store
+- Add managers for your store
-* Purchase email and invoice
+- Purchase email and invoice
-* Sales statistics
+- Sales statistics
-* Private flow for subscribers
+- Private flow for subscribers
-* Custom sub-domain
+- Custom sub-domain
-* Customize store colors
+- Resend commands
-* No ads
+- No ads

+## Features for PRO members (subscription required)

+- Dynamic Dark/Light theme
+- Account linking with avatars
+- Product page with gallery & video
+- GUI colors editor & additional CSS
+- Top customers & related products

 ## Store available in 15 languages